BigDataForSanDiego/Team-135/README.md

 > How can we leverage big (geospatial) data analytics and AI to improve access to resources that mitigate the impact of environmental factors, i.e. pollution, on health disparities?

-#### Team Coordinator GitHub Username: `YOUR TEAM COORDINATOR GITHUB USERNAME HERE`
+#### Team Coordinator GitHub Username: e7song

+#### Team Members `YOUR TEAM MEMBERS NAME & GITHUB USERNAME HERE`
 - Eric Song: e7song

-#### Team Members `YOUR TEAM MEMBERS NAME & GITHUB USERNAME HERE`
+-
 - Francis Fernandez: FrancisSanB

 - Jeffrei Arriola Acosta: JeffArr